 As for river closures in and around the disaster area, I empathize with paddlers who made the point that the flows on Clear Creek were within typical springtime runoff flows and were not “flood stage.”
 I also understand the concern from authorities who worry about unnecessary incidents adding to the burden of rescue efforts.
 While playboating in the Golden Whitewater Park during the flooding, a battered Liquidlogic Stomper came floating through the park.
 We pulled the boat out, only to discover a Golden city official who was quite worried about the fact that this boat had traveled several miles without its owner.
 An incident that looks benign and in control to an experienced kayaker looks very different to the uninitiated onlooker.

 The fact is, kayakers did add to the stress of officials during the flooding.
 Whether we want to be rugged individualists or not in this day and age, we don’t live in a vacuum.
 Our actions have a real effect on others and I sure wouldn’t want to live in a world where local fire or SAR would look at a boat floating downstream and think “Oh, those kayakers have probably got that swim taken care of.”
-We should take that into account when pursuing our recreation while.
-Meanwhile, rescue efforts are underway for folks with real problems like their house floating away or their child drowning.
+We should take that into account when pursuing our recreation when, meanwhile, rescue efforts are underway for folks with real problems like their houses floating away or their being at risk of drowning.

 I don’t think that sentiment means that we should not kayak at all in these big-water events, but we need to be more considerate of the community and boat well within our limits when rescue agencies are already strained.
 The large number of swims, lost boats, and general carnage during this flood are proof that we didn’t do that.
 The run on Boulder Creek through the middle of the disaster zone, which ended in carnage, are proof that we didn’t do that.
 Kayaking is recreation.
-I wish I could feel like my community pursued that recreation responsibly and respectfully during Colorado’s worst natural disaster ever.
+I wish I could feel like my community pursued that recreation responsibly and respectfully during one of Colorado’s worst natural disasters on record.